SaraRahim/DDM-Assignment1/InspiredFoodPlatform/Readme.md

 # Inspired Food Platform

-This assignment requires me to analyse a business problem, design a microservice-based solution, implement core functionalities, and deploy the system using Docker Compose.
+This assignment required me to analyse a business problem, design a micro service based solution, implement core functionalities and deploy the system using Docker Compose.

 ## Project Information